 I Knew What Needed to Change.

 Successful on the outside.
 Disconnected on the inside.
-I was building a career in the beverage alcohol industry — charismatic, polished, always performing.
-And beneath all of it, I was quietly falling apart.
+I built a career, a wardrobe, a reputation.
+I made sure I was in the right rooms with the right people.
+And privately — I was frigid and hollow, beneath all of it, I was quietly falling apart.

 I knew something was wrong.
 I'd known for a long time.
 But knowing and doing are different things.
 I kept moving, kept achieving, kept numbing the distance between who I was and who I knew I could be.